Free investment calculators — no signup required

 Don't Forget Fees: Your True Cost Basis

-Your cost basis is what the tax authorities (and reality) care about, and it includes every cost of acquiring the shares — brokerage, exchange fees, stamp duty, and any transaction taxes.
+Your cost basis is what the tax authorities (and reality) care about, and it includes every cost of acquiring the shares — brokerage, exchange fees, and any transaction taxes.
 To get your true average cost, add total fees to your total invested before dividing:

-True Average Cost (with fees)
+True average cost (with fees)

 True Average = (Total Invested + Total Fees) ÷ Total Shares